To start off,

 best VA emulation (the epitome of analogness being, let's say, Juno 60 or

 Jomox Sunsyn), but it's tremendous for the stuff VAs like Nord Lead, JP-8000 or MS-2000 can't do, and it can deliver fantastic

 timbres (if you're into analog, the Blofeld gravitates towards Jupiter-6's

 style "analogueness").
 Around $1000 for

-a new unit (kb), so I'd predict half of this price if it came out a couple of
+a new unit (kb version), so I'd predict half of this price if it had come out a couple of

 years before, and then - you can't beat it.
 Amazing deal & great toy.
 So if you're happy with the way it sounds